systechafrica/NASSIT-Documentation/docs/src/members/contribution.md

 ## Batch Contributions Register

+The Batch Contribution Register displays all employer contributions (irregular contributions) that were processed outside the standard Contribution Schedule submission process.

 After batch contributions are successfully uploaded into the system, they are collectively saved in the **Batch Contributions Register** where all the batch contributions are grouped based on the different establishments.
 To open this register, click the Batch Contributions Register as shown in the screenshot below:

 <img  alt="Batch Contributions Register" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image33.jpg">